 After some time, even the most controlling church members will start to display better behavior.
 Everyone is capable of growth and learning.
 It might take a lot of effort on your part, but it will be worthwhile.
 Encouraging bad behavior and not praising the good can lead to a decline in church members.

-Once you start seeing good behavior, praise it!
+So, once you start seeing good behavior, praise it!
 Let the controlling person know how well they're doing.
 Give extra praise after they "lead" events that are successful.

 When you show them more praise for good behavior, they'll feel motivated to continue working hard.